pivotal/workstation-setup/README.md

 If you're having problems using the setup script, please let us know by [opening an issue](https://github.com/pivotal/workstation-setup/issues/new).

 If you see errors from `brew`, try running `brew doctor` and include the diagnostic output in your issue submission.

+Using the `--help` or `-h` flags will also present you with a help page for the command syntax.

 ## Customizing